fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 I can see clusters of NorthPole being stacked in servers to improve inference efficiency (see the OpenAI case).
 It is not an edge computing solution.
-I wish there where more technical details in the paper, since it very divulgative.
+I wish there where more technical details in the paper, since it is very divulgative.
 I would expect a presentation like this at some commercial conference where new products are advertised.
 For sure, we would have got a different paper if they chose an IEEE journal instead of Science, where hardware is not really common.